-- 1. Watchkeeping at sea and, when deemed necessary, in port, shall be organised where possible on a three-watch basis. - 2.
-It shall be at the discretion of the Master which Seafarers are put into watches and which, if any, on daywork. - 3.
-While watchkeeping at sea, the officer of the navigational watch shall be assisted by a posted lookout during the hours of darkness and as required by any relevant national and international rules and regulations, and, in addition, whenever deemed necessary by the master or officer of the navigational watch. - 4.
-The Master and Chief Engineer shall not normally be required to stand watches.
+1. Watchkeeping at sea and, when deemed necessary, in port, shall be organized on a three-watch basis.
+It shall be at the discretion of the Master which seafarers are put into watches and which, if any, on daywork.
+The Master and Chief Engineer shall not be required to stand watches.
+While watchkeeping at sea, the Officer of the navigational watch shall be assisted by at least a posted lookout and at no time, especially during periods of darkness, shall solo watchkeeping be undertaken.

-REST PERIOD § 11
+REST PERIOD

-- 1. Each Seafarer shall have a minimum of 10 hours rest in any 24 hour period and 77 hours in any seven-day period. - 2.
+- 1. Each seafarer shall have a minimum of 10 hours rest in any 24 hour period and 77 hours in any seven-day period. - 2.
 This period of 24 hours shall begin at the time a Seafarer starts work immediately after having had a period of at least 6 consecutive hours off duty. - 3.
 The hours of rest may be divided into no more than two periods, one of which shall be at least 6 hours in length and the interval between consecutive periods of rest shall not exceed 14 hours. - 4.
-The Company shall post in an accessible place on board a table detailing the schedule of service at sea and in port and the minimum hours of rest for each position on board in the language of the Ship and in English. - 5.
-Nothing in this Article shall be deemed to impair the right of the master of a Ship to require a Seafarer to perform any hours of work necessary for the immediate safety of the Ship, persons on board or cargo, or for the purpose of giving assistance to other Ships or persons in distress at sea.
-In such situation, the master may suspend the schedule of hours of work or hours of rest and require a Seafarer to perform any hours of work necessary until the normal situation has been restored.
-As soon as practicable after the normal situation has been restored, the master shall ensure that any Seafarers who have performed the work in a scheduled rest period are provided with an adequate period of rest.
-In addition, the International Convention on Standards of Training, Certification and Watch Keeping for Seafarers (STCW) requirements covering overriding operational conditions shall apply. - 6.
+The Company shall post in an accessible place on board a table detailing the schedule of service at sea and in port and the minimum hours of rest for each position on board in the language of the ship and in English. - 5.
+Nothing in this Article shall be deemed to impair the right of the master of a ship to require a seafarer to perform any hours of work necessary for the immediate safety of the ship, persons on board or cargo, or for the purpose of giving assistance to other ships or persons in distress at sea.
+In such situation, the master may suspend the schedule of hours of work or hours of rest and require a seafarer to perform any hours of work necessary until the normal situation has been restored.
+As soon as practicable after the normal situation has been restored, the master shall ensure that any seafarers who have performed the work in a scheduled rest period are provided with an adequate period of rest.
+In addition, the International Convention on Standards of Training, Certification and Watch Keeping for Seafarers (STCW) requirements covering overriding operational conditions shall apply, including those of STCW A-VIII/1, Article 9. - 6.
 A short break of less than 30 minutes will not be considered as a period of rest. - 7.
 Emergency drills and drills prescribed by national laws and regulations and by international instruments shall be conducted in a manner that minimises the disturbance of rest periods and does not induce fatigue. - 8.
 The allocation of periods of responsibility on UMS Ships, where a continuous watchkeeping in the engine room is not carried out, shall also be conducted in a manner that minimises the disturbance of rest periods and does not induce fatigue and an adequate compensatory rest period shall be given if the normal period of rest is disturbed by call-outs. - 9.
-Records of Seafarers daily hours of rest shall be maintained to allow for monitoring of compliance with this Article.
+Records of seafarers' daily hours of rest shall be maintained to allow for monitoring of compliance with this Article.